 iQTS

-Our International Qualified Teacher Status (iQTS) course will enable you to gain English qualified teacher status (QTS), and an optional iPGCE, from wherever you are in the world.
-It's a 10-month online and in-school international teacher training programme backed by the UK government.
+Our international Qualified Teacher Status (iQTS) course enables you to gain qualified teacher status wherever you are in the world.
+Backed by the UK government, iQTS is a teacher training programme that blends in-school training with online learning and expert support.

 Key details